bronlib/TruelyPortablePythonProjectTemplate/README.md

 the end-user to work with Python in a porable manner, this project could have been entirely written in an OS depdendent scripting language.

-But because I am not an expert in the different OS scripting languages, I wrote the main chunck in Python and used the OS depedent scripts for creating the directory structure and downloading Python.
+But because I am not an expert in the different OS scripting languages (bash, dos), I wrote the main chunck in Python and used the OS depedent scripts for creating the directory structure and downloading Python.